 On March 11, 2020, the World Health Organization declared the novel coronavirus, or COVID-19, a global pandemic.
 Company business continuity plans are in place across our organization and we continue to effectively operate our assets, conduct commercial activities and execute on projects with a focus on health, safety and reliability.
 Our businesses are broadly considered essential in Canada, the United States and Mexico given the important role our infrastructure plays in providing energy to North American markets.
 We are confident that our robust continuity and business resumption plans for critical teams, including liquids and gas control as well as commercial and field operations, will continue to ensure the safe and reliable delivery of energy for our customers.
-We anticipate that changes to work practices and other restrictions put in place by government and health authorities in response to COVID-19 will have an impact on certain projects.
-While we generally believe this will not be material, we also recognize that the ultimate impact remains uncertain at this time.

 With approximately 95 per cent of our comparable EBITDA generated from rate-regulated assets and/or long-term contracts, we are largely insulated from the short-term volatility associated with fluctuations in volume throughput and commodity prices.
-Aside from the impact of maintenance activities and normal seasonal factors, to date we have not seen any pronounced changes in the utilization of our assets, with the exception of the Keystone Pipeline System which has experienced a modest reduction in uncontracted volumes.
+Aside from the impact of maintenance activities and normal seasonal factors, to date we have not seen any pronounced changes in the utilization of our assets, with the exception of the Keystone Pipeline System which has experienced a reduction in uncontracted volumes that we expect to remain until market conditions rebalance and normalize.
 To date, we have not encountered any significant impacts on our supply chain.
 While it is too early to ascertain any long-term impact that COVID-19 may have on our capital program, directionally we have observed some slowdown of our construction activities and capital expenditures in 2020, largely due to permitting delays as regulators have been unable to process permits and conduct consultations in time frames that were originally anticipated.
-The impact of the Unit 6 force majeure at Bruce Power is still being evaluated and will ultimately depend on the extent and duration of the pandemic and our ability to implement mitigation measures.
+In March 2020, as a result of COVID-19 impacts, Bruce Power declared force majeure with respect to its Unit 6 MCR and certain Asset Management work.
+As the MCR and Asset Management activities continue to progress, the ultimate impact of the Unit 6 force majeure will depend on the extent and duration of the pandemic and their ability to implement mitigation measures.

 Capital market conditions in 2020 have seen periods of extreme volatility and reduced liquidity.
-Despite this challenging backdrop, we have enhanced our liquidity by in excess of \$11 billion during second quarter by accessing debt capital markets, arranging incremental committed credit facilities and completing sizable portfolio management transactions.
-With the combination of our predictable and growing cash flows from operations, cash on hand, substantial committed credit facilities and various other financing levers available to us, we believe we are well positioned to continue to fund our obligations.
+Despite this challenging backdrop, we enhanced our liquidity by in excess of \$11 billion during the first nine months of 2020 by accessing debt capital markets, arranging incremental committed credit facilities and completing sizable portfolio management transactions.
+With the combination of our predictable and growing cash flows from operations, cash on hand, substantial committed credit facilities and various other financing levers available to us, we believe we are well positioned to continue to fund our obligations, including in the event similarly challenging market conditions re-emerge.